vishruthb/notes/content/Computer Systems/Operating Systems/🏠 Process.md

+Concept of a process is separate from its execution state:
+- Process: Address space, privileges, resources, etc.
+- Execution state: PC, SP, registers
+Execution state is called [[🧍🏼‍♂️Threads]]
 # Components
-Serves as the OS's container for a program's execution environment, storing all state information for the program:
+Serves as the OS's container for a program's execution environment (an instance of a program in execution), storing all state information for the program:
 - A memory address in space
 - Code and data for the executing program
 - Execution stack encapsulating state of procedure calls